Pre-Sale Home Inspections

 You can then settle on a mid-priced bid and reduce the sale price of your home accordingly.
 It will still attract buyers because of the lower price, while fully disclosing the roof needs work.

-Cost Control in Home Selling
+Cost Control in Home Selling or Rental

 Whichever you decide, a pre-sale home inspection will give you the info you need to address home defects before they're discovered by the buyer.
 This will prevent a potential buyer from getting a home inspection, discovering the roof needs work, then going to the most expensive contractor in the area and asking you reduce the asking price by a significant amount.